Homelessness Action Project at Cornell

 According to the 2023 American Community Survey 5-Year Estimates: 28.4% of people in Ithaca live below the poverty line.
 By contrast, 14.2% of people in New York State live below the poverty line.
 Ithaca’s poverty rate is roughly double the statewide average.

-Despite the presence of a world-renowned university, many Ithaca residents face significant economic hardship—especially non-students, service workers, and renters.
-This reality reveals a deeper, persistent inequality within our local community and raises urgent questions about housing affordability, access to living-wage employment, and the adequacy of local support systems.
+Many Ithaca residents face significant economic hardship.
+This reality raises urgent questions about housing affordability and access to living-wage employment.
 As a university community, we must confront these disparities and work toward more equitable, informed responses to poverty and homelessness.

 Equal Education and Employment.
 This organization is a registered student organization of Cornell University.